 The 32-bit and 64-bit versions of the agent package have different product codes and new versions released also have a unique value.
 The product code is a GUID that is the principal identification of an application or product and is represented by the Windows Installer ProductCode property.

-To retrieve the product code from the agent install package directly, you can use Orca.exe from the Windows SDK Components for Windows Installer Developers which is a component of the Windows Software Development Kit, or use PowerShell following an example script written by a Microsoft Valuable Professional (MVP).
-For either approach, you first need to extract the MOMagent.msi file from the MMASetup installation package.
+To retrieve the product code from the agent and install the package directly, you can use Orca.exe from the Windows SDK Components for Windows Installer Developers, which is a component of the Windows Software Development Kit, or use PowerShell following an example script written by a Microsoft Valuable Professional (MVP).
+For either approach, you must first extract the MOMagent.msi file from the MMASetup installation package.
 This is shown earlier in the first step under the section Install the agent using the command line.

-4. Update the ProductId value in the script with the product code extracted from the latest version of the agent install package using the methods recommended earlier.
+- Update the script’s ProductId value with the product code extracted from the latest version of the agent install package using the methods recommended earlier.

 Configuration MMAgent